pedmiston/data-design-patterns/design-patterns/egg-projects/README.md

 use_data(laser_incidents)
 ```

-After running this script, you can now load the data in your project:
+After running this script, the raw data was compiled to .rda format and is ready
+to be loaded with the `data(...)` function.

     my-proj/$ tree
     .